Need to know

 All of the resort's public areas are wheelchair-accessible.
 The guest rooms are very spacious, but not specifically adapted.

 Children of all ages are very welcome.
-Extra beds and cots (both free) can be added to all villa types.
-From 9am to 5.30pm nanny services are free for tots 3-and-under; babysitting's US$10 an hour.
-Overnight babysitting is available for US$100.
+Cots are free, as are extra beds for children under 12.
+Over-12s cost US$812.50 a night (includes tax).
+From 9am to 5.30pm, nanny services are free for tots 3-and-under; babysitting is US$10 an hour.

 With a wealth of baby equipment, a dedicated kids club, nanny services and babysitters-for-hire, Kokomo is just as comprehensive in its child-friendly offerings as it is for adults.